 Constructed in 1931 when a piece of land in Dyce, near Aberdeen, was acquired with the intention of being used as a public aerodrome.
 The Dyce Airport officially opened on 28 July 1934.

-It was initially used mainly for the flights to the Northern Isles.
+It was initially used mainly for flights to the Northern Isles.
 World War Two had a significant impact on the role of the airport, as it became primarily used as a military base.

-In 1967 with the discovery of North Sea oil, the airport's first oil-related helicopter movements took place, linking oil rigs to the mainand.
-This was the beginning of a well established role for Aberdeen airport, as by 1988 the airport was recognised as the world's busiest helicopter base.
+In 1967 with the discovery of North Sea oil, the airport's first oil-related helicopter movements took place, linking oil rigs to the main and.
+This was the beginning of a well-established role for Aberdeen Airport, as by 1988 the airport was recognised as the world's busiest helicopter base.

+The history of Aberdeen Airport changed forever in the 70s.
 In 1975 the Civil Aviation Authority handed the airport over to the British Airports Authority, who started a £10-million investment and opened a new passenger terminal only 2 years later.

-Aberdeen airport plays a crucial part in Scotland's oil industry, with a large number of fixed-wing and rotary aircraft using the airport as a hub for oil-related activity.
+Aberdeen Airport plays a crucial part in Scotland's oil industry, with a large number of fixed-wing and rotary aircraft using the airport as a hub for oil-related activity.

-To this day, Aberdeen airport is the world's busiest heliport, with over 35,000 rotary wing movements every year.
+To this day, Aberdeen Airport is the world's busiest heliport, with over 35,000 rotary-wing movements every year.

 In July 2009 the Aberdeen Airport celebrated its 75th birthday.